DHTMLX/docs-spreadsheet/docs/svelte_integration.md

 });
 ~~~

-Replace `'ActionName'` with the actual event name you want to handle, and implement the corresponding code inside the callback function.
+Replace `'ActionName'` with the actual name of the event you want to handle, and implement the corresponding code inside the callback function.
 Get more information about the work with events in the [Event Handling](spreadsheet/handling_events.md) article.

 ### Step 3.
 Adding Spreadsheet into the app